tchapi/brad/README.md

 # Brad

 Build, release and deploy
-(_built for standalone, Symfony 2 and Silex projects, and Ghost blogs_)
+(_built for standalone, Symfony 2 and Silex projects, simple Node applications and Ghost blogs_)

 - - -